geant4-dna/molecular-docs/docs/examples/plasmid.markdown

 *Examples of plasmid geometries, from ref.
 [1]*

 ## Particle source
-A proton plane square source of protons is used, shooting a parallel beam.
+A plane square source of protons is used, shooting a parallel beam.

 ```
 # Source geometry